+Other operating expenditures (row 6)

-Other Operating Expenditures (row 5) Include salary and non salary costs related to business administration, instruction, educational services, food services, school facilities services, school transportation and any other expenditure related to the provision of services in the public school system.
-Total School Board and District Operating Expenditures (row 6) The sum of rows 1, 4 and 5.
-School Board and Districts - Capital Expenditures Debt Services (row 7) Debt services expenditures incurred to repay interest on loans used for capital purposes.
-Please note that the repayment of interest is considered as a capital expenditure but not the repayment of the principal.
-Include other interest expenses in respect of loans and advances, bonds, debentures and mortgages.
-Include also other debt charges such as bank service charges and other charges pertaining to the servicing of the public debt.
-Annual Capital Expenditures (row 8) Statistics Canada Page 2 of 6 Include acquisitions of physical assets of a fixed or permanent nature with a useful life of more than one operating year.
+Include salary and non salary costs related to business administration, instruction, educational services, food services, school facilities services, school transportation and any other expenditure related to the provision of services in the public school system.
+Do not include interests on debt services.

+Total operating expenditures (row 7)

+The sum of rows 1 to 6.

+Statistics Canada Page 2 of 9

+Capital expenditures

+Capital expenditures (row 8)

+Include acquisitions of physical assets of a fixed or permanent nature with a useful life of more than one operating year.
 Include expenditures of an annual or cyclical nature for capital-lease and leasehold improvement (e.g. major repairs and upgrades to school and board buildings, new school and board furniture equipment and vehicles).
 Exclude expenditures for non-major repairs and maintenance designated as "plant operation" in OTHER OPERATING EXPENDITURES (row 6).

 Please note that all capital expenditures must be reported with the historical cost in the year of the initial expenditure.
 If the capital expenditures are "amortized" during their useful life, they should be converted to the historical cost and reported to the year of the initial cost in order to insure the comparability of data between provinces and territories.
 Please include a description of each category on the CAPITAL EXPENDITURE CONVERSION form whenever the amortization of a fixed asset is used.

-Total School Board and District Capital Expenditures (row 9) The sum of rows 7 and 8.
-Total School Board and District Expenditures (row 10) The sum of rows 6 and 9.
-Teachers' Superannuation Pension Funds:
+Interest on debt services (row 9)

+Include the interest on loans and advances, bonds, debentures and mortgages.
+Include also other debt charges such as bank service charges and other charges pertaining to the servicing of the public debt.

+Total capital expenditures (row 10)

+The sum of rows 8 and 9.